jackindisguise/final-fantasy-vii-catalog/kanji/README.md

 ---
 Kanji sorted from most common to least common in the script.

+`COMPREHENSIVE.md`
+---
+Comprehensive data about the kanji in each scene.

 `new/`
 ---
 Each scene introduces some brand new kanji into the script.